crowdlingo/course/src/speaking/being-alone.md

 ## Vocabulary

 <vocab-list>
-- interested
-  - having or showing interest
-- probably
-  - with considerable certainty
-- especially
+- computer
-  - to a distinctly greater extent or degree than is common
+  - a machine for performing calculations automatically
 - business
   - a commercial or industrial enterprise and the people who constitute it
 - interruption
   - an act of delaying or interrupting the continuity
+- especially
+  - to a distinctly greater extent or degree than is common
-- spending
+- together
-  - the act of spending or disbursing money
+  - mentally and emotionally stable

 <!-- blank -->